-Halley’s Comet is often referred to as the most famous comet in human history.
-This is primarily because it approaches Earth every 75-76 years, allowing many people to see it during their lifetime.
-Additionally, it is the only short-period comet that is easily visible to the naked eye.
-Its appearances have typically been linked to significant events and omens.
+Halley’s Comet is often called the most famous comet in human history because it returns roughly every 75–76 years, letting many people see it during their lifetimes.
+It’s the only short-period comet easily visible to the naked eye, and its appearances have often been linked to major events and omens.

 What Did the Scientists Discover?

-The research was led by astrophysics professor Simon Portegies Zwart and historian Bob Zwart Lewis.
-It revealed that Aylmer connected two separate appearances of the same comet in 989 and 1066—long before Halley’s discovery in the 17th century.
+The research was led by astrophysicist Simon Portegies Zwart and historian Bob Zwart Lewis.
+They found that Aylmer linked two appearances of the same comet in 989 and 1066—centuries before Halley.

 Key historical information about this comes from William of Malmesbury, a 12th-century historian who documented English history after the Norman Conquest.
 In his chronicles, he described how an elderly monk named Aylmer (also known as Ethelmaer) observed a bright comet in 1066 and recognized it as the same object he had seen decades earlier in 989.

-In those times, celestial phenomena were often interpreted as divine signs.
+In those times, people often interpreted celestial phenomena as divine signs.
 Aylmer warned that the comet’s return foretold political upheaval.

-Despite the significance of this recorded observation, historians and largely ignored it for a long time.
-However, they have now concluded that Aylmer’s discovery is, in fact, the earliest known detection of a periodic comet, predating Edmond Halley’s discovery by several centuries.
+Despite its significance, historians largely ignored the observation for centuries.
+The new study concludes that Aylmer’s note is the earliest known detection of a periodic comet, predating Halley by several centuries.

 A fragment of the Bayeux tapestry, where people point to what we now know as Halley’s Comet.